ayim/notindoors/README.md

 # ChargingSheet Power Bank Lab

-A Vite + React dashboard that ranks and visualizes laptop-ready power banks.
+A Vite + React dashboard that ranks and visualizes laptop-ready power banks, wall chargers, rental cars and their USB chrgers, and EVs.
 It includes burst vs sustained recharge charts, leaderboard views, and lab notes styled with neon/tactical UI cues.

 ## Tech stack
 - React 18 with React Router 7 for routing